Langham Square

 Langham Square (朗豪坊) (formerly known as South Unionville Square) is a 500000 sqft Asian-themed shopping, office and residential complex in Markham, Ontario, Canada.
 It is located at the intersection of Kennedy Road and South Unionville Avenue, which is north of the 407 ETR and east of Downtown Markham.
-Its Chinese name “朗豪坊” echoes Langham Place, a shopping and office complex located in Mong Kok, Hong Kong.
+Its Chinese name "朗豪坊" echoes Langham Place, a shopping and office complex located in Mong Kok, Hong Kong.

 It is primarily a mall to serve the growing Asian community.
 The complex includes a condominium tower and townhouses with commercial retail/professional offices.
-It is anchored at the concourse level by T & T Supermarket, which belongs to the group of Loblaws Ltd. chain stores.
+It is anchored at the concourse level by T & T Supermarket, which belongs to the group of Loblaws Ltd. chain stores (scheduled to relocate to Markville Mall in summer 2028).
 On the south end of the complex is a 12 floor 253 unit condo tower.

 Description

 The Mall at Langham Square (朗豪坊二樓商場) is a mixed-use development home to a wide range of prime retail, restaurant, office and medical space.

 The Lane at Langham Square (朗豪里) is a shopping retail level of the mall home to a wide variety of shops and services.
 It is connected to the condominium tower.

 The Markham Chinese Cultural Centre of F.C.C.M services is located inside Langham Square.